CesiumGS/strip-pragma-loader/README.md

 The following options are supported:

- * `pragma`: Object with each pragma name and value.
+ * `pragmas`: Object with each pragma name and value.
 A `false` value will strip out and `includeStart` blocks, and a `true` value will strip out and `exlcudeStart` blocks.
 Defaults to an empty object.

 For example, the following would strip out all blocks beginning with `//>>includeStart('debug', pragmas.debug);` and ending with `//>>includeEnd('debug');`: